 In skill demonstration, the trainer demonstrates specific tasks required to complete a job.
-The trainer performs a task in a sequential manner and provides the trainee with an opportunity to practice, with the benefit of the trainer's being there to offer constructive feedback.
+The trainer will perform a skill in a sequential manner and provide the trainee with an opportunity to practice, with the benefit of the trainer's being there to offer constructive feedback.